 Still, to each his or her own!
 I think both methods work and they serve the same purpose.
 While we still don’t really know if either method would help student learn the tones better (see the first article in further reading below), but they definitely provide some scaffolding to your Chinese reading experience, while still keeping you on the task of learning how to process actual characters.

-Which method do you prefer?
-What’s your experience with Pinyin in relation to learning to read characters?
+Which method do you prefer to practise Chinese tones without Pinyin getting in the way What’s your experience with Pinyin in relation to learning to read characters?
 Leave a comment!

 If you’re struggling with tones in general and want a helping hand from someone who has been through all this, you can check out Hacking Chinese Tones: Speaking with Confidence, where I teach you the theory you need, the methods you should use to practice, along with high-quality audio recordings to mimic and clean tone diagrams to study.

 Godfroid, A., Lin, C. H., & Ryu, C. (2017).
 Hearing and Seeing Tone Through Color: An Efficacy Study of Web‐Based, Multimodal Chinese Tone Perception Training.
 Language Learning, 67(4), 819-857.

 Wang, X. (2008).
 Training for learning Mandarin tones.
 In Handbook of research on computer-enhanced language acquisition and learning (pp. 259-274).
 IGI Global.

 Tips and tricks for how to learn Chinese directly in your inbox

 I've been learning and teaching Chinese for more than a decade.
 My goal is to help you find a way of learning that works for you.
 Sign up to my newsletter for a 7-day crash course in how to learn, as well as weekly ideas for how to improve your learning!